MrGiovanni/SyntheticTumors/README.md

 - [ ] Make a video about Visual Turing Test (will appear in YouTube)
 - [ ] Apply for a US patent

+## Acknowledgement

+This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research.
+The segmentation model is based on [Swin UNETR](https://github.com/Project-MONAI/tutorials/blob/main/3d_segmentation/swin_unetr_btcv_segmentation_3d.ipynb); we appreciate the effort of the authors for providing open source code to the community.